Learn everything you need to know about getting rid of hives quickly and finally stop that itch.

 Baking soda is another great home remedy for hives.
 To apply baking soda, mix a teaspoonful of baking soda with some water to form a paste.
 Rub the paste gently on the affected area of the skin and allow it to dry before you wash it off.

 Although not life-threatening, urticaria can comprise your quality of life by causing severe itching and social embarrassment.
-Natural remedies and safe, effective anti-itch creams can provide the relief you need while you identify what caused your hives in the first place.
+Plant-based remedies and safe, effective anti-itch creams can provide the relief you need while you identify what caused your hives in the first place.

 If you are unsure of the cause, you can contact your doctor to perform an allergy test.
 Also, keeping a food diary is extremely helpful in identifying food-related triggers.
 Whatever you do, just try not to scratch too much and remind yourself that it’s only temporary and life will probably be back to normal in a day or two!